karl2365/node-db3-challenge/queries.md

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT orderID, COUNT(productId) as ItemCount
+FROM orderdetails
+GROUP BY orderId;